“You cannot change what you don’t manage; you cannot manage what you don’t track.” – Valentino Crawford

 Why should you use Google Postmaster tools?

-Google Postmaster Tools is a great tool to use when you send email campaigns to Gmail users.
+Google Postmaster Tools is vital for enhancing email performance.
 You can improve your email deliverability with the insights you get from the postmaster tools.

 For example, you can see if the last email campaign had high delivery errors.
 With this data, you can investigate to find the root cause for the issue and use the learnings to improve future campaigns.